zohaibahmad969/synkli-plugin/readme.txt

 == Third-Party Services ==

 This plugin relies on a third-party service to perform certain functions.
 Specifically, it interacts with the Synkli API to create leads.
-When a user submits the synkli Capture form, data is sent to the Synkli CRM API.
+When a user submits the synkli capture form, data is sent to the Synkli CRM API.

 ==  Service Details ==